 1928: Correspondence related to ordering a pumper for the new Engine Company 13

 Chronological Listing of the Apparatus at 23rd Avenue house

 October 20, 1928: Engine Company 13 enters service with a 1928 Ahrens Fox Model N-S-4, 1000 GPM pumper (serial # 3334).
 It was the first Paterson Fox to have its Dietz Lanterns placed above of the rear hose bed.
 Note the testing report below (September 1928) performed by Master Mechanic Harry Dawson.
 The actual contract for this apparatus is on the Ahrens Fox Page

-1935: Men of Engine Company 13 A Shift: Captain Eugene Murphy, Harold Kane, Joseph Dunn, John Toomey, J Kelly, J Heinzleman
+1935: Men of Engine Company 13 A Shift: Captain Eugene Murphy, Harold N. Kane, Joseph Dunn, John Toomey, James Kelly, John Heinzleman

 1936 Ball Book Photo